alex-bellon/alex-bellon/README.md

 I'm a CS PhD student at UC San Diego interested in security and privacy, cryptography, and open source.
-I recently graduated from UT Austin with my CS and Mathematics degrees, and last summer I interned at Mozilla as a Security Engineering Intern working on [package manager security](https://github.com/mozilla-services/dependency-observatory).
+My work focuses on the security of high-risk systems like medical devices and airplanes, and I am also working on projects related to wide-deployment IoT networks and usable security.

 You can find out more info on [my website](https://alex-bellon.com)